Film Production, MA

 If you are

-If you have a good honours degree in another discipline, we may consider your application if your profile and motivation indicate a substantial interest in the fields of media and creativity.
-You will need an open mind towards interdisciplinary work and you must be capable of theoretical and methodological rigour.
+Applicants with a degree in another discipline, may be considered if the application indicates a substantial interest in the fields of media and creativity.
+Applicants will need an open mind towards interdisciplinary work and you must be capable of theoretical and methodological rigour.

 For more information, contact courseinfo@greenwich.ac.uk or 020 8331 9000.